 I design and develop WordPress websites, dealing directly with small to medium sized London-based businesses in a variety of sectors, as well as design agencies.
 I spread my time between working in-house with clients in Central London UK and working from my home in Clapham.
 You can view my portfolio or find out more about me.

-Current availability: Currently booked up & unavailable until late August due to travel
+Current availability: Currently unavailable due to long-term booking until May 2017

 JULY-OCT 2013 | 3-MONTH CONTRACT | LEAD FRONT-END DEVELOPER